Make Social Media Work for Your Business

 7. Tie in business outcomes

 One final key piece of advice for marketing your business with social media is making a definite connection to outcomes.
-You need to know not only want you want to achieve with your social media marketing efforts, but also whether you’ve succeeded.
+You need to know not only what you want to achieve with your social media marketing efforts, but also whether you’ve succeeded.
 It’s pretty standard to track social media activity, but a lot of businesses fail to connect these measurements to actual outcomes.

 As the saying goes, if you don’t measure it, you can’t manage it, and this couldn’t be truer than it is for social media marketing.